Glucose: Biochemical properties

 Glucose is the most abundant monosaccharide.
 Glucose is also the most widely used aldohexose in most living organisms.
 One possible explanation for this is that glucose has a lower tendency than other aldohexoses to react nonspecifically with the amine groups of proteins.
 This reaction—glycation—impairs or destroys the function of many proteins, e.g. in glycated hemoglobin.
 Glucose's low rate of glycation can be attributed to its having a more stable cyclic form compared to other aldohexoses, which means it spends less time than they do in its reactive open-chain form.
 The reason for glucose having the most stable cyclic form of all the aldohexoses is that its hydroxy groups (with the exception of the hydroxy group on the anomeric carbon of -glucose) are in the equatorial position.
 Presumably, glucose is the most abundant natural monosaccharide because it is less glycated with proteins than other monosaccharides.
 Another hypothesis is that glucose, being the only -aldohexose that has all five hydroxy substituents in the equatorial position in the form of β--glucose, is more readily accessible to chemical reactions, for example, for esterification or acetal formation.
 For this reason, -glucose is also a highly preferred building block in natural polysaccharides (glycans).
 Polysaccharides that are composed solely of glucose are termed glucans.

-Glucose is produced by plants through photosynthesis using sunlight, water, and carbon dioxide and can be used by all living organisms as an energy and carbon source.
-However, most glucose does not occur in its free form, but in the form of its polymers, i.e. lactose, sucrose, starch, and others which are energy reserve substances, and cellulose and chitin, which are components of the cell wall in plants or fungi and arthropods, respectively.
+Glucose is produced by plants through photosynthesis using sunlight, water, and carbon dioxide, and can be used by all living organisms as an energy and carbon source.
+However, most glucose does not occur in its free form, but in the form of its polymers (polysaccharides), such as sucrose and starch commonly found in plants, lactose in milk, cellulose from plant cell wall, and chitin from arthropods.
 These polymers, when consumed by animals, fungi, and bacteria, are degraded to glucose using enzymes.
 All animals are also able to produce glucose themselves from certain precursors as the need arises.
 Neurons, cells of the renal medulla, and erythrocytes depend on glucose for their energy production.
 In adult humans, there is about 18 g of glucose, of which about 4 g is present in the blood.
 Approximately 180-220 g of glucose is produced in the liver of an adult in 24 hours.

 Many of the long-term complications of diabetes (e.g., blindness, kidney failure, and peripheral neuropathy) are probably due to the glycation of proteins or lipids.
 In contrast, enzyme-regulated addition of sugars to protein is called glycosylation and is essential for the function of many proteins.